 I generally say that a novella is between 20-50,000 words.
 Others says 30-60,000, but the broad range is the same.
 The guidelines for the Griffith Review Novella Project state that “while there is no firm word length requirement, writers are advised that works between 10,000 and 25,000 words are preferable; 35,000 words is the maximum”.
 This low-ish maximum perhaps reflects the fact that they publish multiple winning novellas in a single issue of their journal.
 Seizure’s Viva La Novella project goes with “a slim 20–50,000 words” and calls novellas “a movie-length reading experience and perfect for a digital read.
 Longer than a short story and shorter than a novel, it’s an under-published form”.
 Hear, hear!

 More important than length, however, most novellas have a strong focus on their sole protagonist.
 Secondary characters are present, but there are less sub-plots and less depth to the secondary characters than you would generally find in a longer novel.
-In my experience, this intense focus can lead to intense (and wonderful) reading experiences.
+In my experience, this narrower focus can lead to intense (and wonderful) reading experiences.

 Does any of this really matter?
 I went to Project Gutenburg and counted the length of my (so-far) favourite novella: Kate Chopin’s The Awakening.
 It’s 49,000 words, pushing the upper bounds of my definition.
 Some people do refer to The Awakening as a novel, but it’s usually published alongside a selection of Chopin’s short stories in order to bring it up to the “book size” that the buying public expects.